tfsec/tfsec.github.io/_docs/azure/storage/default-action-deny.md

 ---
+title: azure-storage-default-action-deny
-title: The default action on Storage account network rules should be set to deny
+description: The default action on Storage account network rules should be set to deny
 shortcode: azure-storage-default-action-deny
 legacy: AZU012
 summary: The default action on Storage account network rules should be set to deny